neuroIov/Docs-/medium.md

 1. **Decentralized GPU Marketplace**: Access high-performance computing power on-demand, with transparent pricing and instant scalability.

 2. **AI Model Repository**: Choose from six pre-deployed, state-of-the-art AI models ready for immediate use:
-   - NeuroBERT for natural language understanding
+   - NeuroAudio for Text to Audio Generation
-   - NeuroGPT for advanced text generation
+   - NeuroGPT for advanced text Generation
-   - NeuroVision for computer vision tasks
+   - NeuroVision for Realtime Face Generation
    - NeuroGAN for creative image synthesis
-   - NeuroRNN for sequence prediction
-   - NeuroRL for reinforcement learning applications

 3. **WebGPU Integration**: Leverage the power of GPU acceleration directly in your browser, no downloads required.